-Take a few minutes to list some gifts in your life, or an action or attribute of God on your mind.
+Take a few minutes to list some gifts in your life, an action of God on your behalf, or an attribute of God on your mind.
 Then write how it helps you understand and thank Him.
 Below are two examples.

 What God has Done for Me What I See in It

 - Money to pay the bills God’s Provision for us